-The knowledgeable and experienced real estate agent uses plenty of accurate data available to the profession and not to Zillow and a thorough knowledge of the area to combine the art with the science necessary to come up with a much more accurate market value for the property.
+The knowledgeable and experienced real estate agent uses plenty of accurate data available to the profession which is not available to Zillow and a thorough knowledge of the area to combine the art with the science necessary to come up with a much more accurate market value for the property.

 The agent will use information about comparable properties in the right neighborhood rather than come up with a number based on all the houses in the county.

-The agent will investigate for and note issues like roof condition, structural problems, kitchen upgrades, etc.
+The agent will investigate and note issues like roof condition, structural problems, kitchen upgrades, etc.